overachiever-productions/S4/S4 Backups/README.md

 **@BackupDirectory** = 'path-to-root-folder-for-backups'

 Required.
+Default Value = N'[DEFAULT]'.
 Specifies the path to the root folder where all backups defined by @DatabasesToBackup will be written.
 Must be a valid Windows Path - and can be either a local path or UNC path.
+IF the [DEFAULT] token is used, backup_database will request the default location for SQL Server Backups by querying the registry for the current SQL Server instance.

 **[@CopyToBackupDirectory** = 'path-to-folder-for-COPIES-of-backups']

 Optional - but highly recommended.
 When specified, backups (written to @BackupDirectory) will be copied to @CopyToBackupDirectory as part of the backup process.
 Must be a valid Windows path and, by design (though not enforced), should be an 'off-box' location for proper protection purposes.
+NOTE: The [DEFAULT] token (allowed for @BackupDirectory) is NOT supported here (it wouldn't make any sense anyhow).

 **@BackupRetenion* = { integer_value + m | h | d | w | b specifier }